The video experts blog

-As the final step for live streaming, you will need a RTMP (Real Time Messaging Protocol) ready live encoder.
+As the final step for live streaming, you will need an RTMP (Real Time Messaging Protocol) ready live encoder.
 The most basic encoder for this, which is a free download, is Adobe Flash Media Live Encoder.
-To download this, simply sign into your DaCast account and follow the steps under “stream” to install this program.
+To download this, simply sign in to your Dacast account and follow the steps under “stream” to install this program.

 If you are not sure, any compatible operating system would work as long as they are connected the right way:

 - Windows ( XP, Vista, Windows 7, Windows 8 )